benjaminzwicker/automation-exercise/README.md

 Fixtures were used to create test environments.
 This design pattern is useful to create reusable setup for every page or fixture that is needed for the tests.

 ## Test Organization
 Since the requirements were only to wrote 10 tests, only functional tests for the Grade One Mathematics page were written.
+It is important when writing tests to run with `--headed` tag in order to verify that the expected elements are being clicked and verified.

 1. Test breadcrumbs navigate as expected
 2. Test `On this page:` options auto scroll to the relevant heading